anaptecs/jeaf-generator.io/index.md

-As JEAF Generator is designed to be used in all kinds of enterprise projects it offers a large set of features that are required to provide scalable, high performant enterprise applications.
+As JEAF Generator is designed to be used in all kinds of enterprise projects it offers a large set of features that are required to provide scalable, high performance enterprise applications.

 Even though they are closely connected, JEAF Generator is not limited to JEAF Framework.
 Almost all features are also supported for Spring /